drewcrawford/kiruna/README.md

 * Additional priorities

 Out of scope:
 * Lesser-used IO, like multiprocess communication.
-Stay tuned for future crates!
+  * See [command-rs](https://github.com/drewcrawford/command-rs) for a process implementation
 * High-level IO, like TLS or HTTP